bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

   do the same process when creating a 3rd or 4th generation transaction to pay for its ancestors.
 - the Bitcoin Core mining algorithm will only consider packages of up to 25 transactions or 101vkB.
-HBE, therefore, needs to make sure they're not creating chains of transactions larger than that.
+HBE therefore needs to make sure they're not creating chains of transactions larger than that.

 Overall, HBE is very happy with their new CPFP implementation.
 Support tickets